StephanMoeller/zigmkay/README.md

 - Readable pin mapping definition
 - (upcomming) less custom code: Hook into tap-enter, tap-exit, hold-enter and hold-exit times.
 In qmk you react to key presses and key releases, so if you want a custom behaviour on tap, but standard on hold, you must handle both tap and hold in your custom code. in zigmkay you let zigmkay decide if tap or hold is chosen, and only run your code in one of the cases.
 - Only dependencies is zig, which must be downloaded first, and microzig which will be auto-fetched when compiling (i think that is the time this happens)
+- Autofire per setting - allows for very fast autofire, eg on arrow keys while other keys remain unchanged.
+This feature does not support combination with hold functions.

 # When not to choose zigmkay
 - wireless: zigmkay is not planned to be wireless ever.